Rimworld-Mods/Template/README.md

-# Rimworld mod template
+# Rimworld Mod Template

-This template is created for Rimworld modders who don't want to use Visual Studio Code Community IDE.
+This template is created for Rimworld moders who don't want to use Visual Studio Code Community IDE.

 ### Why Visual Studio Code?